Fire-Dragon-DoL/imp/README.md

 going to review the challenge.
 They will be able to easily execute the software with an executable file provided with the gem: `imp`, providing a better developer experience.

+## Assumptions

+- Stream is not a CSV
+- Teams can't use the "comma" character in the name